Uttar Pradesh: Tourism

-Religious tourism is an important element.
+Religious tourism plays a significant role in the state's economy.
 Varanasi is a major religious hub and one of the seven sacred cities (Sapta Puri) in Hinduism and Jainism.
 Vrindavan is considered to be a holy place for Vaishnavism.
+Sravasti generally considered as revered sites in Buddhism, believed to be where the Buddha taught many of his Suttas (sermons).
 Owing to the belief as to the birthplace of Rama, Ayodhya (Awadh) has been regarded as one of the seven most important pilgrimage sites.
-Millions gather at Allahabad to take part in the Magh Mela festival on the banks of the Ganges.
+Millions gather at Prayagraj to take part in the Magh Mela festival on the banks of the Ganges.
 This festival is organised on a larger scale every 12th year and is called the Kumbh Mela, where over 10 million Hindu pilgrims congregate in one of the largest gatherings of people in the world.

 Buddhist attractions in Uttar Pradesh include stupas and monasteries.
-The historically important towns of Sarnath where Gautama Buddha gave his first sermon after his enlightenment and died at Kushinagar; both are important pilgrimage sites for Buddhists.
+The historically important towns of Sarnath where Gautama Buddha gave his first sermon after his enlightenment and died at Kushinagar; both of which are important pilgrimage sites for Buddhists.
 Also at Sarnath are the Pillars of Ashoka and the Lion Capital of Ashoka, both important archaeological artefacts with national significance.
 At a distance of 80 km from Varanasi, Ghazipur is famous not only for its Ghats on the Ganges but also for the tomb of Lord Cornwallis, the 18th-century Governor of East India Company ruled Bengal Presidency.
 The tomb is maintained by the Archaeological Survey of India.

+Jhansi Fort, located in the city of Jhansi, is closely associated with the "First War of Indian Independence", also known as the "Great Rebellion" or the Indian Rebellion of 1857.
+The fort is constructed in accordance with medieval Indian military architecture, featuring thick walls, bastions, and various structures within its complex.
+The architecture reflects a blend of Hindu and Islamic styles.